swch/strivve-docs-nextjs/src/pages/guides/best-practices/index.md

 authentication data from cardholders or use CardSavr components in the SDK to acquire merchant authentication data directly and store this data in the CardSavr platform.
-The benefit of using CardSavr for acquisition is that merchant authentication data never transverses the integrator’s infrastructure.
+The benefit of using CardSavr for acquisition is that merchant authentication data never traverses the integrator’s infrastructure.

 Be aware that this data stored in CardSavr for future use may require real-time cardholder interaction in the event of invalid authentication data